Introduction

 If you wish to put off your child’s entry when you are offered a school place, you must discuss their start date with the school.

-Asking for your child to start school a year later
+Asking for your child to start school a year early or late

 If your child was born between 1 April and 31 August you can ask for them to start reception a year later.
 This is called delayed admission.

 This is an important decision and there are lots of things you need to think about.
-Please make sure you read this important information carefully.
-It includes details about how to apply.
+Please make sure you read carefully this important guidance for requesting delayed admission, before you apply.

 Your child has already been delayed or accelerated and will be due to transfer to the next phase of education.
 How to request that this continues